Alabama Woman Who Had Been Missing For Five Days Found Alive Inside Wrecked Car

 “The main challenges were going to be where the car was and where the victim was pinned against the driver’s door.
 It was off the road and it was difficult to get the car to pull around her,” he told Dothan First.

-Fancher’s car was not easy to spot by people traveling along County Road 2013, and Alabama State Troopers said in a press release that they believed the accident took place several days ago.
+Fancher’s car was not easy to spot for people traveling along County Road 2013, and Alabama State Troopers said in a press release that they believed the accident had taken place several days ago.

 Robin Joyce Fancher has been found alive in her wrecked car five days after she was last seen in south Alabama. https://t.co/gkLTPn0bmU